oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 JADN type definitions have a graphical representation similar to ERDs used in database design.
-This document does not address the design of information models, but processes similar to those used for databases and software may be used to design information models.
+This document does not address the design of information models, but processes similar to those used for databases and software may be used.

 The differences between database and information ERDs are: